Top 6 Beaches in the Highlands of Scotland

 Balnakeil Beach

-Situated near the northwestern point of mainland Scotland, near Durness, Balnakeil beach is a spectacular, unspoiled, large beach that offers plenty of opportunities to explore its sandy and is well known for its spectacular Scottish sunset.
+Situated near the northwestern point of mainland Scotland, near Durness, Balnakeil Beach is a spectacular, unspoiled, large beach that offers plenty of opportunities to explore its sand and is well known for its spectacular Scottish sunset.
 Overlooking the beach is the imposing 18th Century once laird’s residence Balnakeil House.
 Now a mere holiday let, but with great views across the bay.

 Where is Balnakeil Beach?